 The fireworks ignited the air, sending summer colors flying throughout the sky.
 It seemed like it was raining stardust.
 The booms echoed across the land, demanding attention and awe at the majesty of art and color it displayed.
-The stars of Altair and Vega, known in legend as Hikoboshi and Orihime, now together in the sky, were the only stars that outshined the brilliant fireworks.
-The fireworks blew away the last remnants of Sawako’s false dreams.
+The stars of Altair and Vega, known in legend as Hikoboshi and Orihime who are now together in the sky, were the only stars that outshined the brilliant fireworks.

 “What are you doing, Haruto, stop looking at my face, it’ll ruin your night.
 Look at the fireworks… please.”

 “Ah, sorry, I tried looking at the fireworks but your face was more beautiful.”

 After that comment, the girl called Sawako paused, sat back up, put her hands over her face, and cried.